 Concurrent with the technical analysis, we have prepared draft pro forma consolidated annual IFRS financial statements to help understand the disclosure impact of the change to IFRS.
-These will be presented to the Audit Committee at the end of the first quarter of 2010.
+These were made available to the Audit Committee at the end of the first quarter of 2010.